Swathi Muthyam

-Swathi Muthyam was a box office success.
+Swathi Muthyam was a box office success and attained cult status.
 The film was screened at the Moscow Film Festival, the Asian and African film festival in Tashkent, the 11th IFFI in the inaugural mainstream section.
 The film received the National Film Award for Best Feature Film in Telugu, three Nandi Awards and the Filmfare Award for Best Director – Telugu.
 The film was selected by India as its entry for the Best Foreign Language Film for the Academy Awards in 1986, but was not nominated.
+It is currently the only Telugu film to be selected as the Indian Oscar submission.

 The film was later dubbed into Tamil as Sippikkul Muthu, released on October 2, 1986.
 Upon its success, Viswanath directed its Hindi version Eeshwar (1989) and in Kannada it was remade as Swathi Muthu (2003).

 Plot

 Sivayya (Kamal Haasan) is an innocent orphan with a brain injury resulting in low intellectual function.
 He lives along with his grandmother (Nirmalamma) in a village.
-In that village, Lalitha (Raadhika), a young widow with a five-year-old son, lives along with her brother Chalapati's (Sarath Babu) family.
+In that village, Lalitha (Radhika), a young widow with a five-year-old son, lives along with her brother Chalapati's (Sarath Babu) family.
 She and her son often get abused by her sister-in-law (Y. Vijaya), but Lalitha, having nowhere to go, bears it all.

 Sivayya often encounters Lalitha and gets appalled by her condition.
 One day, during Sri Rama Navami festival, Sivayya marries Lalitha, shocking all the villagers.
 His grandmother (Nirmalamma) approves of his marriage as she also has much sympathy and regard for Lalitha, but his uncle and Orthodox villagers oppose that marriage as they consider remarriage of a widow as a sin.
 In that brawl, Sivayya's grandmother dies, leaving innocent Sivayya in the hands of Lalitha.
 Lalitha moves in with her husband with the blessings of her brother.

 Some of the villagers help them to build a new life.
 Gradually, Lalitha makes Sivayya understand the household duties and responsibilities of a man.
 Sivayya finds work and starts to support his wife and stepson.
 Later they have a son and live happily for a long time.
 Years pass, and Lalitha becomes ill and dies in her husband's arms.
 In the climax, Sivayya walks out of his house surrounded by his children and grandchildren.
 He carries a tulsi plant, which was his memory of Lalitha's love.